 How Should I Use Reverb?

 You use reverb when you want to create a sense of space in your song.
-By applying more reverb, you can push certain elements or partitions to the background.
+By applying more, you can push certain elements or partitions to the background.
 The opposite applies as well.
-If you put a lot of it on all sounds but one, that one sound with less reverb will have a more prominent place in the mix.
+If you put a lot of it on all sounds but one, that one sound will have a more prominent place in the mix.
 There are a lot of different settings that define how your reverb will sound.
 Below, we’ll explain what the most common parameters do.
 The rest will be dealt with in Part Two of this series.

-The Plate reverb and Spring reverb are a bit different.
+The Plate and Spring reverbs are a bit different.
 They don’t sound as natural as the other three, but that’s because they aren’t intended to sound that way.
 Instead of giving a (natural) sense of space, Plate and Spring reverbs are used to add character to a specific sound.
 A Plate reverb is an electro-mechanical plate that vibrates with the music.
-The reverb it gives off is dense, has a lot of early reflections and is often used on vocals to give it a bit of extra character.
+Its sound is dense, has a lot of early reflections and is often used on vocals to give it a bit of extra character.
 It also works well on drums, particularly on snares.

-In addition to Plate reverb, a Spring reverb is also a man-made reverb (Room, Hall and Chamber are all natural reverbs).
-Spring reverbs are mostly used on guitars, but also work well on woodwinds and vocals, especially if you’re aiming for a ’60s vibe.
+Spring reverb is also a man-made reverb and mostly used on guitars.
+It also works well on woodwinds and vocals, especially if you’re aiming for a ’60s vibe.

 Pre-Delay translates to the time it takes before you hear the first (early) reflections of the sound.
 When you set a higher (or longer) Pre-Delay, it takes longer for those reflections to pop up.
 This will give you the idea that the sound is played in a big hall.
 When you’re not trying to create a sense of space (with Plate and Spring reverbs for example), the pre-delay is much shorter or even non-existent.